 Perhaps you were originally a commercial artist, or a textiles patternmaker, a fabric designer, a darkroom technician, a textiles screen printer, a toolmaker, an industrial modelmaker, an automotive interior designer, an automotive upholsterer, a letterpress compositor, a bookbinder or a printing machinist?
 The list goes on…

 These are merely suggestions … but if you think your life has some affinities with these possible trajectories, please do get in touch.
 You could potentially have your life story recorded (as oral history), with the National Library of Australia.

 If you think you have a story to tell, please email email@example.com, with a short summary of relevant life history details (300 word max).
-Interviews will not commence until late 2021 / early 2022, and will be managed pending Covid outbreaks, border closures, etc.
+Interviews commenced November 2021 and will continue throughout 2022.
+All interviews follow Covid-safe protocols.